Sean Tse: R&F

 On 3 August 2018, it was confirmed that R&F had signed Tse.
-On 14 October 2020, Tse left the club after his club's withdrawal from the HKPL in the new season.
+On 14 October 2020, Tse left the club after his club's withdrawal from the Hong Kong Premier League in the new season.

 Kitchee

 On 17 February 2021, Kitchee announced the signing of Tse.

-On 1 July 2022, Tse left the club.
+He made 8 appearances for the club.
+On 1 July 2022, Tse's contract expired and he left the club.

+Hyde United

+On 21 July 2023, Tse joined Northern Premier League Premier Division club Hyde United, a seventh tier club in English football.

+Radcliffe

+On 27 October 2023, Tse joined Radcliffe.

 International career

 Tse is eligible for the Republic of Ireland through his maternal grand-parentage.
 Tse was called up for Republic of Ireland national under-17 team in April 2009 for two under-17 friendlies against Poland but he absented these two matches.

 He has also shown interest in joining the Hong Kong national team and was listed on the training squad roster for the 2013 EAFF East Asian Cup in 2012.
 He was then called up by Kim Pan-Gon, the Hong Kong head coach, for the 2013 Guangdong–Hong Kong Cup.

-As of June 2020, Tse is in the final stages of receiving his Hong Kong passport.

 On 18 August 2021, Tse was granted the HKSAR passport, making him eligible to represent Hong Kong internationally.

 On 8 June 2022, Tse made his international debut for Hong Kong in the Asian Cup qualifiers against Afghanistan.

+On 1 January 2024, Tse was called up to Hong Kong's squad for the 2023 AFC Asian Cup.